awsr/userscriptify/README.md

 Default: `undefined`

 If set, the path to a CSS file containing the style information you want to insert.

-If using SASS/SCSS or something similar, one setup would be to put it in the path here and then have a build script like the one shown in [template/buildSCSS.mjs](template/buildSCSS.mjs).
+If using SASS/SCSS or something similar, one possible setup would be to put it in the path here and then have a build script like the one shown in [template/buildSCSS.mjs](template/buildSCSS.mjs).

 ### styleRaw